From Aeronautical to Chemical: every Engineering discipline explained

 Clare Allan

-Hi, I’m Clare, one of the Content Editors here at INTO in Brighton.
-I find hearing students’ stories about studying abroad so inspirational.
-When I’m not in the office writing, I love to travel, discovering new places and cuisines.
+Hi, I’m Clare, one of the Senior Content Editors at INTO.
+I love hearing students’ inspiring study abroad stories!
+Outside of work I enjoy travelling, discovering new places and cuisines.

 You may also like...